-The Instream Wood Bank Network — sourcing wood for aquatic restoration across Washington’s South Cascades
+The Instream Wood Bank Network — sourcing wood for aquatic restoration across southwest Washington

 There is a pressing need to restore fish habitat on a large scale.
-There are fallen trees over roads and logs on timberlands that can’t be sold for lumber—all of which could be used to help build this habitat.
+There are fallen trees over roads and logs on timberlands that can’t be sold for lumber—all of these materials could be used to help build this instream habitat.
 But, there has never been a system in place to connect these two ends.

-And that is exactly what the Instream Wood Bank Network is designed to accomplish.
+That is what the Instream Wood Bank Network is designed to accomplish.

 By matching downed wood with stream habitats, we can help increase the pace and scale of aquatic restoration across the region.